google/flexbox-layout/README.md

 ## Known differences from the original CSS specification
-This library tries to achieve the same capabilities of the original [Flexible specification](https://www.w3.org/TR/css-flexbox-1) as much as possible, but due to some reasons such as the way specifying attributes can't be the same between CSS and Android XML, there are some known differences from the original specification.
+This library tries to achieve the same capabilities of the original [Flexible Box specification](https://www.w3.org/TR/css-flexbox-1) as much as possible, but due to some reasons such as the way specifying attributes can't be the same between CSS and Android XML, there are some known differences from the original specification.